marhop/literate-binary/README.md

 explanatory prose in a hex editor, leading to separation of hex code and documentation.
 (Or worse, to no documentation at all.)

-Wouldn't it be great if there were a way to combine binary (expressed as hex code) and textual content in the same file?
+Wouldn't it be great if there was a way to combine binary (expressed as hex code) and textual content in the same file?
 If both a binary file and accompanying documentation in formats like HTML or PDF could be generated from the same source file?
 There is!